joelfooxj/clitime/README.md

-# timer-cli
+# clitime
-A simple CLI timer/stopwatch.
+A simple CLI timer/stopwatch for Unix-based systems.
+(Windows support in the future...)

 ## Installation instructions
 1. Clone repository
-2. Enter directory and `make` (for Unix-based systems).
+2. Enter repo directory and `make` (for Unix-based systems).

 ## Usage
 1. Run with either the `--stopwatch` or `--timer` options.